-No. 9, Marielle Grenade-Willis's Prairie Crocus, inhabits the all-too overlooked in-between of seasons, bursting with quiet, deliberate certainty.
+Marielle Grenade-Willis's Prairie Crocus inhabits the all-too overlooked in-between of seasons, bursting with quiet, deliberate certainty.
 Like an illuminator, Grenade-Willis scans the planet for evidence of scintillation—soil and roots, sun and moon—and with them colors the inner-ear.
-Prairie Crocus is verse at home in the body of time.
+Hers is a gravitational assurance.
+Prairie Crocus is verse at home in the body of time, a deft affirmation of abundance and scarcity alike.
 Earth also breathes.

 Marielle Grenade-Willis writes about ground